swiftlang/swift-testing/Sources/Testing/Testing.docc/BugIdentifiers.md

 ### Recognized formats

-- If the bug identifier begins with `"rdar:"`, it is assumed to represent a bug filed with Apple's Radar system.
 - If the bug identifier can be parsed as a URL according to [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt), it is assumed to represent an issue tracked at that URL.